Nino-Data-Audit/Spatial-Impact-Analysis-of-RA-11203-Rice-Tariffication-Law-on-Philippine-Farmgate-Prices/README.md

 📊 Executive Summary

 This repository executes a Spatial Difference-in-Differences (SDiD) audit to evaluate the impact of the Rice Competitiveness Enhancement Fund (RCEF) on farmgate prices across 81 Philippine provinces.
-By accounting for spatial autocorrelation, the model isolates the true policy effect from regional market "contagion"
+By accounting for spatial autocorrelation, the model isolates the true policy effect from regional market "contagion."

 🧠 Key Econometric Findings